firstdarkdev/modfusioner/readme.md

     // NeoForge Project
     neoforge {
-        projectName = "NeoForge" // The name of the project that contains the fabric code inputTaskName = "remapJar" // The name of the build task for the neoforge project
+        projectName = "NeoForge" // The name of the project that contains the neoforge code inputTaskName = "remapJar" // The name of the build task for the neoforge project
         // OR
         // inputFile = "NeoForge/build/libs/MyMod-NeoForge-1.0.jar" // Use a custom jar input